 The spores that live inside the hair follicles remain contagious for months at a time, surviving on couches, grooming tools, bedding, furniture, and clothing.
 Cleaning up all this hair is a part of treatment, but as many dog owners know, also a bit of a challenge.

 Some owners keep their dogs in rooms that are easy to clean during the time they are infected with ringworm.
 This makes it easier to eliminate stray hairs and to mop with a disinfectant recommended by your veterinarian.
-If you can’t contain your dog to hard floors, daily vacuuming and removal of hair from furniture and surfaces can help prevent ringworm from spreading.
+If you can’t contain your dog to hard floors, daily vacuuming with a pet hair vacuum and removal of hair from furniture and surfaces can help prevent ringworm from spreading.

 Preventing Ringworm in Dogs